-Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him of Abuse In TikTok Video
+Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him Of Abuse In TikTok Video

 Drake Bell’s ex-girlfriend Melissa Lingafelt has accused the former Drake & Josh star of verbal and physical abuse in a TikTok video and in statements posted to both Twitter and Instagram.
-The 30-year-old, who uses the name Jimi Ono on her social media pages, made a series of claims on the aforementioned social media sites and accused Drake of bad behavior throughout their two-year union.
+The 30-year-old, who uses the name Jimi Ono on her social media pages, made the claims on the aforementioned social media sites and accused Drake of bad behavior throughout their two-year union.

 In the video, Melissa professed she did not care if anyone believed her story.
 She affirmed this was her own experience and stated this type of mistreatment was not something all women experience.